mgruszkiewicz/backblaze-operator/README.md

 # Backblaze Operator
-Simple Backblaze B2 Operator for Kubernetes
+Unofficial Backblaze B2 Operator for Kubernetes

 ## Description
-This project started as a test bed for me to learn operator-sdk.
-As of right now, it supports
+This project is a unofficial Backblaze B2 Operator for Kubernetes.
+It supports:
 - Creating and deleting B2 bucket
 - Set and update bucket ACL
 - Setting lifecycle policy on bucket
 - Creating and writing application keys to secret

 ## Getting Started